 6. Real Time Analysis of Big Data

-Successful small and medium businesses are looking towards descriptive reports, data dashboards, and pre-defined systems for analyzing their incoming data, and in real time too.
+Successful small and medium businesses are looking towards descriptive reports, data dashboards, and pre-defined systems for analyzing their incoming data, and in real time too (also consider checking out this career guide for data science jobs).
 These tools are helping them produce the right predictions that may be put into action at the right time.
 Yes, it’s time to go for real time Big Data Analytics—you won’t be disappointed.

 7. Visualization of Better Business Insights

 The big idea behind using Big Data analytics is for accessing better, new business insights that may be transformed into valuable decision strategies for improving customer impact.
 You need to invest in visual tools for crafting decision trees or segmenting customer populations by using smart mixes of data-driven insights and policies.
 To lift business performance and benefit from data-centric experimentation, the right balance of human expertise with Big Data techniques is a must too.